 Is it cost-efficient to replace your windows to reduce energy costs?
 This depends largely on the condition of your existing windows, experts say.
 If your windows are old, leaky or damaged, installing replacement windows is more likely to save you money in the long run than if you're replacing windows that are just a few years old and in good condition.
-EnergyStar.gov estimates that you will save from 7 to 24 percent on energy costs if you install Energy Star-qualified windows; the figure will be on the high end if you are replacing old single-paned windows.
-If you're renovating your home with the intent of selling it, replacement windows may increase the value of your home, depending on what type you choose.
-Talk to your real estate agent first and ask if they think doing so will be a worthy investment.
+EnergyStar.gov estimates that you will save an average of 12 percent on energy costs if you install Energy Star-qualified windows.
+If you're renovating your home with the intent of selling it, replacement windows may increase the value of your home, depending on what type you choose, but per the 2017 Cost vs Value survey by Remodeling magazine might not return the full cost of the project.
+If you are considering replacement windows for a home you are planning to sell, talk to your real estate agent first and ask if they think doing so will be a worthy investment.

 Experts say it's important to choose the best kind of replacement window glass for your climate.
 The NFRC label on a window includes information about the glass, and retailers and contractors use the same terminology, so it's helpful to be familiar with it.

 The answer to this question depends on whether you plan to replace the entire window or the sashes only.
-You will need to replace the entire window -- frame, trim and all -- if an existing window is damaged, and experts say that this is a job for a professional.
+You will need to replace the entire window -- frame, trim and all -- if an existing window is damaged, and experts say that this is usually a job for a professional.
 The new window will be more energy-efficient than a window with only the sashes replaced, since it will have new flashing, sealants, caulking and insulation.
-However, this is the most expensive method of window replacement, mainly due to the increased labor costs.
+However, this is the most expensive method of window replacement if you also incur labor costs.

 If you are replacing only the window sashes, you have two options.
 The first, a sash replacement kit, is the least expensive option, according to Fine Homebuilding magazine; you simply remove the old sashes, install new jamb liners and insert the new sashes.
-The second option is what is referred to as a sash-and-frame unit or an insert.
+The second option is what is referred to as a sash-and-frame unit or an insert -- or, more commonly, a replacement window.
 This consists of the sashes with a thin frame around them that fits inside the existing window frame.
 This is the easiest option, according to Fine Homebuilding magazine, and you can judge the energy efficiency better than with option one, since the NFRC will have rated the entire frame-and-sash unit and not just the sashes.